Tigers vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero enters this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .286 with a double, a home run, two walks and six RBI.
+- Guerrero has picked up at least one hit in four straight games.
+During his last five outings he is hitting .318 with a double, a home run, a walk and six RBI.

 Guerrero Recent Games